Golden Axe II: Plot

-Normal mode

-Normal mode puts the player into the story of the game, where they must recover the golden axe from Dark Guld.
-The player must navigate through multiple areas until eventually they reach Dark Guld's castle.
-There are seven stages in total, including Ravaged Village, Ruins, Tower, Dragon's Throat Cave, Castle Gates, Castle, and Dark Guld's Chamber.
-Each area ends with a boss where the player must battle a large group of enemies at once.
-Magic books are also gathered along the way allowing the player to increase their magic meter.
-There are also three Bizarrians that can be mounted and used against enemy characters, including Chicken Legs, Green Dragons, and Fire Dragons.

-Duel mode

-The duel mode consists of multiple rounds where the player must defeat an enemy, or a group of enemies.
-Every round is set in the same scenery and the player must be victorious over 15 levels in order to complete the duel.
+A few years after the defeat of the warlord Death Adder, a tyrant by the name of Dark Guld is released from an ancient imprisonment.
+Joined by his loyal clan, Guld manages to lay waste to countries across the land of Yuria, causing widespread chaos.
+Guld also manages to take within his possession the Golden Axe, a legendary weapon of formidable power.
+Not wanting their land to fall into ruin, the barbarian Ax Battler, amazon Tyris Flare, and dwarf Gilus Thunderhead, who had previously defeated Death Adder, start on a journey to defeat Guld.
+After traveling for many days, and dispatching some of Dark Guld’s followers, the trio arrive at Guld’s castle and storm its gates, defeating more of his followers in the process.
+Upon entering the castle’s throne room, the trio encounters Dark Guld, who uses the Golden Axe to enhance his strength.
+The trio and Guld then duel and after a long battle the trio end up triumphant in defeating him.
+With Guld and his clan defeated, the land of Yuria ushers in a new era of peace.

 Release

-The game was made available on the compilation for PlayStation 2 and PlayStation Portable known in the U.S. as Sega Genesis Collection and in Europe as Sega Mega Drive Collection, along with the first game and Golden Axe III and many other Genesis/Mega Drive titles.
-On June 11, 2007 the title was added to the Wii Virtual Console.
+The game was released for the Sega Mega-Tech arcade cabinet, which can play a handful of select Sega Genesis titles.
+The game was made available on the compilation for PlayStation 2 and PlayStation Portable, known in the U.S. as Sega Genesis Collection and in Europe as Sega Mega Drive Collection, along with the first game and Golden Axe III and many other Genesis/Mega Drive titles.
+On June 11, 2007, the title was added to the Wii Virtual Console.
 It is also available on GameTap and iTunes.
-On June 1, 2010, Sega Mega Drive and Genesis Classics was released on Steam and the Golden Axe trilogy became available for PCs.
+On June 1, 2010, Sega Mega Drive and Genesis Classics was released on Steam and the Golden Axe trilogy became available for PC.
 On June 29, 2018, the collection Sega Genesis Classics was released for PlayStation 4, Xbox One and PC, with a Nintendo Switch version following in December that same year.
-On December 15, 2022, the game was re-released on the Nintendo Switch Online + Expansion Pack.
+On December 15, 2022, the game was re-released via the Nintendo Classics service.